 Schedules and maps for each C-TRAN route can be viewed or downloaded from the "Routes" menu above.
-Printed schedule books are also available at any one of our Customer Service offices.
+Printed schedule books (Rider's Digest) are also available at any one of our Passenger Service offices.

 Timepoints on the map are numbers along the route that coincide with numbers above each column on the timetable.
 You can determine when a bus is expected at a specific point on the map by looking at the column with the same number above it on the timetable.

 - Choose the schedule for the route that is closest to where you want to start your trip.

 - Find the timepoint on the route map that is closest to where you want to start your trip.

 - Find the column with the same timepoint label above it.
 The times listed in that column show when the bus will pass by that point on the map.

 - If your bus stop is between timepoints, use the earlier timepoint to catch your bus.